isaacmedina12/IMU-Bird-Flight-Monitoring/README.md

 Halligan Lab <br>
 Medford/Somerville Campus

+## Ackowledgements
+I would like to thank **Surya Varchasvi**, Research Fellow at Tufts University, for his mentorship and guidance throughout this project.
+His technical expertise and encouragement were instrumental in shaping the system architecture and experimental design.

+I would also like to acknowledge **Rachel Riccio**, Biology PhD candidate at Tufts University, for her collaboration, insight, and ongoing support in applying this technology to real-world behavioral and physiological studies in birds.

+Special thanks to [Dr. Sameer Sonkusale](https://engineering.tufts.edu/ece/people/faculty/sameer-sonkusale) for the opportunity to work in the lab.

 ## Overview
 This repository contains firmware, data processing scripts, and analysis tools for an inertial motion unit (IMU)-based system designed to track bird flight in three dimensions.
 The system supports both the BNO055 and LSM6DS3 IMUs, with data collected via embedded microcontrollers and transmitted wirelessly for post-processing and visualization.